-We don't want anybody feeling that they can't enjoy Green Man.
-We put a lot of effort into making sure it is as accessible as possible and can achieve great disability access wherever we possibly can onsite.
+We don't want anybody feeling that they can't enjoy Green Man so we put a lot of effort into making sure it is as accessible as possible and can achieve great access wherever we possibly can onsite.
 Attitude is Everything, a charity improving deaf and disabled people's access to live music has just awared us with a Silver Award for our efforts!
 We recommend checking out the full details of our access before buying a ticket — have a read of the information below.
 All the information listed below is also available as a PDF download here.

 If you have questions about the information below please contact the accessibility team via email: firstname.lastname@example.org

 The Estate is set amongst the beautiful Brecon Beacons.
 The park is surrounded by woodland, the river Usk, open grass land and a deer park.

 The majority of the festival site ground surface is grass.
 In wet conditions the ground can become very muddy.
-A tarmac covered road links the entertainment areas at the middle level of the event site, and there are now tarmac roads leading up to the higher level (Far Out area), although the field itself is on an upward slope.
+A tarmac covered road links the entertainment areas at the middle level of the event site, and there is now some hardstanding and trackway leading up to the higher level (Far Out area), although the field itself is on an upward slope.
 Please be aware that you will still need to cover some grassy areas once you leave the roads to enter each of the areas.

 The festival is small but spread out over quite a distance.

 Mobility scooters are available for hire at Green Man.
 Please click this link for more information https://www.eventmobility.org.uk/green-man-festival.
 Hire is undertaken directly with users at the festival and Event Mobility and is not organised by the festival.

-The site is set out over three levels - Camping, Kids Area and the Mountain Stage are situated at the lower level, Walled Garden Stage, Comedy and Literature Tent are situated at a middle level, with the Far Out, Far Out After Dark, and Film Tent at a higher level.
+The site is set out over three levels - Camping, Little Folk and the Mountain Stage are situated at the lower level, Walled Garden Stage, Last Laugh and Talking Shop are situated at a middle level, with the Far Out, Chai Wallahs, Round the Twist, and the Cinedrome at a higher level.